 \subsubsection{Fisher-based unlearning method}

-In ML, memory of model can be quantified through parameter importance analysis, where the Fisher Information Matrix (FIM) serves as a fundamental measure of output sensitivity to parameter variations.
-In QML, parameter updates are guided by fitting the training samples, which allows the FIM to effectively identify parameters that are particularly sensitive to the unlearned data.
-Parameters exhibiting high fisher information values with respect to specific samples can be interpreted as having memorized those data points, making them prime targets for selective modification to achieve effective unlearning.
-In this work, we realize an efficient Fisher-based unlearning strategy through the application of Selective Synaptic Dampening (SSD) \cite{foster24}, whose methodology is structured into two core components: the computation of Fisher information, (1) the criteria for parameter selection, and (2) the design of the noise injection protocol.
+In ML, a model's memory can be quantified through parameter importance analysis, where the Fisher Information Matrix (FIM) serves as a fundamental measure of the output's sensitivity to parameter variations.
+The FIM's core function is equally applicable in QNN, as parameter updates are similarly guided by fitting the training samples.
+This allows the FIM to effectively identify parameters that are particularly sensitive to the unlearned data.
+Parameters exhibiting high Fisher information values with respect to specific samples can be interpreted as having explicitly memorized those data points, thereby making them prime targets for selective modification to achieve effective unlearning.
+In this work, we implement an efficient Fisher-based unlearning strategy through the application of Selective Synaptic Dampening (SSD) \cite{foster24}.

+The methodology of SSD is structured around two core components: the computation of Fisher information and the subsequent design of the selective modification process.
 First, we compute FIM by the second-order gradient of the loss function, and the diagonal elements of FIM represent how parameter variations affect output loss (for a specific sample).
-While exact computation requires costly second-derivative calculations, we approximate it by the empirical Fisher approximation, which using squared first gradients.
-For model $A$ and dataset $D_r$, empirical fisher approximation is computed as:
+While exact computation requires costly second-derivative calculations, we approximate it by the empirical Fisher approximation, which uses squared first gradients.
+For model $A$ and dataset $D_r$ empirical fisher approximation is computed as:

 where $L$ is the loss function, $\theta$ represents model parameters, and $\nabla_\theta \log L(y|x,\theta)$ denotes the gradient of the log-likelihood, reflecting output sensitivity to parameter changes.
 Secondly, SSD selectively perturbs parameters based on their relative importance to $D_u$ versus $D_r$: